tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 In order to achieve this, a local network can advertise itself as authoritative for a domain, allowing it to be used prior to external servers in the client resolution algorithm {{resolution-algorithm}}.

-## Local Designated DoH Servers
+## Designating Local DoH Servers

 If a local network wants to have clients send queries for a set of private domains to its own resolver, it needs to define an explicit provisioning domain, as defined in {{!I-D.ietf-intarea-provisioning-domains}}.
 The PvD RA option SHOULD set the H-flag to indicate that Additional Information is available.
-This Additional Information JSON object SHOULD include both the "dohTemplate" and "dnsZones" keys to define the local DoH server and which domains it claims authority over.
+This Additional Information JSON object SHOULD include both the "dohTemplate" and "dnsZones" keys to define the local DoH server and the domains over which it claims authority.

+In order to validate that a local resolver is designated for a given zone, the client SHOULD issue a SVCB record query for the names specified in the PvD information, using the DoH server specified in the PvD information.
+If there is no SVCB record that points to the DoH server that can be validated using DNSSEC, the client SHOULD NOT automatically create a designation from the name to DoH server.
+See specific use cases below for cases in which a local resolver may still be used.

 Although local Designated DoH Servers MAY support proxying Oblivious DoH queries, a client SHOULD NOT select one of these servers as an Oblivious Proxy.
 Doing so might reveal the client's location